Digital-Preservation-Finland/dpres-siptools-research/README.rst

     luigi --local-scheduler --module siptools_research.workflow_init InitWorkflows --config include/etc/siptools_research.conf

 To start workflows automatically, run the command for example using crontab or systemd timer.
-For production, use the [systemd timer](include/etc/siptools_research.conf) shipped with the RPM.
+For production, use the `systemd timer <include/rhel9/SOURCES/siptools-research.timer>`_ shipped with the RPM.

 CLI
 ^^^